 Often, these students remain invisible on campus, choosing to live a lonely life, concealing their homeless status.

 There have been several public and private initiatives to assist homeless students.

 For example, a group of California students has opened a number of homeless shelters, that offer beds, study space, and meals to those in need.
 Also, students from Temple University in Philadelphia have raised funds from donations to support a scholarship that will provide students with housing and food security.

 From the government side, the states of Washington, California, and Massachusetts are focusing on bills that will create pilot programs to “house and feed homeless college students”.

 Corsia Logistics believes that every student is entitled to equal access to the curriculum and support with food or housing to get through college.
 That is why we have developed our pilot scholarship opportunity program open to all students from across the US.
 Our initiative is tightly connected with the skill to write purposefully – an essential skill in life and business.
-Because we see the ability to communicate well as key to success in any industry, we want to reward students who are passionate and work hard, and are willing to try.
+Because we see the ability to communicate well as key to success in any industry, we want to reward students who are passionate and work hard and are willing to try.

-Hence, our annual scholarship represents a great opportunity to receive some financial help, while writing on logistics topic of your choice.
+Hence, our annual scholarship represents a great opportunity to receive some financial help, while writing on a logistics topic of your choice.
 We are glad that the initiatives to correct the problem of homelessness are increasing and are part of this.
 Each of us can do something to further alleviate the issue.
-We hope other will join us and pay it forward.
+We hope others will join us and pay it forward.
 Thank you!